 June, July, and August are the driest months for the islands.
 Winter does get more rain and cloud cover.
 But, they are still quite intermittent and sunshine is frequent.

-How Safe is Hawaii?
+How Safe Is Hawaii?

 Explore the “Jurassic” Island of Kauai